 Connecting a lightbulb to the internet seems overly cumbersome and complicated, not to mention ULTRA geeky:

 Why pull a Sheldon and go through all that work when you can simply walk over to the wall and flip a switch?
-Most people don’t even want to fumble with their smartphone just to find their way to the bathroom.
+Most people don’t even want to fumble with their smartphones just to find their way to the bathroom.
 The truth is that the hassle may not be worth it for many of us.
 But what if you wanted to do more than physically flip that light switch yourself?
-In this special guest post, Wesley Faulkner of Facility Solutions Group (FSG) sheds some light on the business benefits of the energy IoT towards better building performance.
+In this special guest post, Wesley Faulkner of Facility Solutions Group (FSG) sheds some light on the business benefits of the energy IoT for better building performance.